Maravarman Sundara Pandyan I

-Maravarman Sundara Pandyan I was a Pandyan king, who ruled regions of South India between 1216-1238 CE.
+Maravarman Sundara Pandyan I was a Pandyan king, who ruled regions of southern India between 1216-1238 CE.
 He laid the foundation for the Pandya revival, after being dominated by the Cholas for several centuries.

 Accession

 Sundara Pandyan came to power in 1216 CE after the death of his elder brother Jatavarman Kulasekara Pandyan.
 Kulasekara Pandyan was a vassal of the Chola King Kulothunga Chola III.
 He had opposed and been defeated by Kulothunga Chola III in 1205 CE, when the victorious Chola armies burned down the ancient Pandyan coronation hall in Madurai.
 This sowed the seed for revenge when Sundara Pandyan took power.

 War against the Cholas

 To avenge his brother's humiliation in the hands of Kulothunga Chola III, Sundara Pandyan invaded the Chola kingdom soon after his accession.
 Kulothunga Chola III was nearing the end of his long 40-year reign and was hampered by old age and the swiftness of the Pandyan invasion.
 Sundara Pandyan sacked the Chola cities of Thanjavur and Uraiyur and drove both the Chola king and his crown prince Rajaraja Chola III into exile.
 To celebrate his victory he performed a virabisheka (lit. anointment of heroes) in the coronation hall of Cholas (mudikondasolapuram) at Ayirattali in Thanjavur district.
 Later he marched his armies up to Chidambaram and camped at Pon Amaravathi.
 He commemorated his victories over the Cholas by conducting a Thulabaram (துலாபாரம்) - a form of Hindu worship where the devotee offers tribute in equal measure to his weight - at the Chidambaram temple.

 Kulothunga Chola III appealed for aid to his son-in-law, the Hoysala monarch Veera Ballala II.
 Ballala sent an army under his son, the crown prince Vira Narasimha II.
 Buckling under the Hoysala threat Sundara Pandyan agreed to restore the Chola kingdom to Kulothunga, but only after the Cholas acknowledged his suzerainty.
 Sundara Pandyan's victories over Cholas are described in the Thirukkolur (in present-day Tirunelveli district) inscriptions.